junwei00/task-manager-webapp/README.md

 A working demo of the application can be found at https://61ed325983f671927a0b43c7--lucid-wescoff-daa7eb.netlify.app/.
 (If the list of users is empty, please allow some time for the api server to start) <br />
 The user manual for this webapp can be found in this repository as User_Manual.pdf. <br />
-Mid and Final submission writeups can be found in this repository as Mid_Submission.pdf and Final_Submission.pdf.
+Mid and Final submission writeups can be found in this repository as MidWriteup.pdf and FinalWriteup.pdf.

 ## Overview